Reasons of High Bounce Rate

 What Is Bounce Rate?

-Bouce rate is one of the most important factor of an SEO process, You must know about bounce rate and reasson of high bouce rate on your website.
+The bounce rate is one of the most important factors in an SEO process.
+You must know about bounce rate and reason of high bounce rate on your website.

-Here, we show you some important reasons so you can follow them and then you can get the result of your website presence on the Google#1 Page.
+Here, we show you some important reasons for high bounce rate so, you can follow them and then you can get the result of your website presence on the Google#1 Page.

 First of all, start with the question “What is Bounce Rate”?